About

 The Ethics and Technology Lab at Queen’s University is an interdisciplinary setting where computer scientists trade skills with cognitive scientists, ethicists, and artists.
 We use data science tools, artificial intelligence models, philosophical analysis, and artistic praxis to address social and ethical issues in computing.

 We welcome participation by Queen’s students interested not only in deeply understanding technical problems, but also co-constructing knowledge within their communities, and communicating effectively with policy makers and the public.
-If you are interested in joining the lab, please write a brief personal email expressing in your own words why you are interested.
-AI-written correspondence and form letters will not receive a reply.
-Please write in your own voice.
+If you are interested in joining the lab, please write a brief personal email expressing in your own words what you are interested in working on.
+AI-written form letters will not receive a reply.
+No need to include TOEFL scores or transcripts in an initial email.
+We do not develop fairness metrics, de-biasing tools, ethical AI frameworks, or technosolutionist applications.

 Research Highlights